 Harvest and eat

-– Eat (had you planted them): asparagus, peas, broccoli, Brussels sprouts, cabbage, cauliflower, carrots, beets, lettuce, parsley, cilantro, spinach, celery, greens, strawberries
+– Eat (had you planted them): asparagus, peas, broccoli, Brussels sprouts, cabbage, cauliflower, carrots, beets, lettuce, parsley, cilantro, spinach, celery, greens

-– Eat (if you have the trees): avocados (Hass, Fuerte, Pinkerton); citrus (almost all kinds)
+– Eat (if you have the trees): avocados (Hass, Fuerte, Sharwil, Pinkerton); citrus (almost all kinds); strawberries and some blueberries

 – Collect or redirect any rain we get so it sinks into your yard near your plants and isn’t lost into the street